 As with any vaccination the risk of meningococcal vaccine side effects are also always there, but the side effects are milder.
 Some of the common side effects of meningococcal meningitis vaccination are as follows;

-The meningococcal vaccine price varies with the type of vaccine being used, the brand and the dosage of the vaccine.
-Usually the meningococcal vaccine cost is found to average in between 500 to 5000 INR.
+The meningococcal vaccine price in India varies with the type of vaccine being used, the brand and the dosage of the vaccine.
+Usually the mcv vaccine cost in india is found to average in between 500 to 5000 INR.
 Although the meningococcal vaccine cost can be little on the higher side, the benefit it provides far outweighs its cost.

-As part of our at home healthcare services, we also offer meningococcal vaccination at home, so you don’t have to take the trouble to travel to a doctor.
-Just give us a call and our representative doctor will visit at a date and time of your choosing and administer you the required meningococcal vaccination at your comfort.
-We also offer economical and attractive meningococcal vaccine price, so it doesn’t burn a hole in your pocket.
+As part of our at home healthcare services, we also offer meningococcal vaccination near you, at home, so you don’t have to take the trouble to travel to a doctor.
+Just give us a call to book meningococcal vaccine appointment and our representative doctor will visit at a date and time of your choosing and administer you the required meningococcal vaccination at your comfort.
+We also offer economical and attractive meningococcal vaccine price in India, so it doesn’t burn a hole in your pocket.
 So safeguard yourself and your loved ones from this deadly disease and allow us to help you get this vaccination as smoothly as possible.